 19. Get an emergency fund in place

 If you have an emergency fund in place, you are less likely to leverage debt to deal with an unplanned situation.
-Start with $1,000 and once you are able to get rid of your high-interest debt, get it to 3 and then 6 months of your basic living expenses.
+Another of my favorite personal finance tips is to start with $1,000.
+Once you're able to get rid of your high-interest debt, increase it to 3 and then 6 months of your basic living expenses.

 21. Save for retirement

-Start saving for retirement as soon as you are able.
-If your employer offers a match, take it, it's free money.
+Probably one of the best personal finance tips out there is to start saving for retirement as soon as you are able.
+If your employer offers a match, take it—it's free money.
 Having a long-term plan for retirement savings will ensure you actually live out the life you dream of having in retirement.

 22. Don't wait to invest